Frequently Asked Questions

 A: I do all my writing on a computer, but I make a lot of notes by hand.
 And I love organizing chapters with note cards.
 I’m a bit old school that way.
 Also, I have an office supply fetish.

-Q: There’s a lot of science in Now That You’re Here.
+Q: There’s a lot of science in Now That You’re Here and While You Were Gone.
 How much research did you do?

 A: A lot, which was a lot of work, but also a lot of fun.
 You can read more about it here.